SonaAbraham1711/fitness-consistency-agent/README.md

 ## Why I’m building this
 Many fitness apps create friction: too many choices, too much time, and “commitment anxiety.”
-This MVP focuses on one job-to-be-done: **help a busy person decide “What should I do today?” in under 30 seconds** — safely and with low effort.
+This MVP focuses on one job to be done: **help a busy person decide “What should I do today?” in under 30 seconds** safely and with low effort.

 ## Target user